-British Columbia’s consumer price index (CPI) climbed 2.0% (unadjusted) in June, compared to the same month of the previous year.
-This marks an increase in the year-over-year rate of inflation since May, when it was 1.7%.
+British Columbia’s consumer price index (CPI) climbed 2.0% (unadjusted) in August, compared to the same month of the previous year.
+This marks a small decrease in the year-over-year rate of inflation since July, when it was 2.1%.

-According to Statistics Canada, the overall annual inflation rate of 2.0% increases to 2.5% when energy is excluded from the index.
-Removing food from the index has no impact on the overall rate of inflation.
+According to Statistics Canada, the overall annual inflation rate of 2.0% increases to 2.5% when energy is excluded from the index, and remains unchanged at 2.0% when food is excluded.

-The overall cost of food rose by 1.7% since June of last year, with the cost of both groceries purchased from stores (+1.3%) and meals purchased ...
+The overall cost of food rose by 2.2% since August of last year, with the cost of both groceries purchased from stores (+1.7%) and meals purchased from restaurants ...